yo-ru/its.moe/README.md

 Please include:
 - Your GitHub username.
 - The subdomain you are requesting.
-- The nameservers you would like it to point to.
+- The IP you would like it to point to.

 ## FAQ
 - Does it cost money to get my own **its.moe** subdomain?